Maple Leaves

 to the fresh sound of water burbling below.

-Beauteous tree, whose swaying summit seems spun
+The fabric of its swaying summit seems spun

-Among gold leaves piled on brown soil in a bed
+Among golden leaves below in a bed

-for an instant one flashes of bright blood-red.
+there is one which flashes bright blood-red.

-The blue-white moon which comes into sight
+The blue-white moon heaves into sight,

-Transparent splendor nothing can rival
+transparent splendor nothing can rival:

 After Albert Lozeau (here is the French original).
 It is telling of schism that runs through things Canadian that there is no English language Wiki page for him.